 In 2020, PJM terminated a number of interface pricing points, consistent with longstanding MMU recommendations.
 Following the termination of the Northwest pricing point on October 1, 2020, PJM failed to correctly map the pricing points to transactions that had been mapped to the Northwest pricing point to pricing points that are consistent with electrical impacts on the PJM system.
-On October 1, 2022, PJM terminated the Southeast and Southwest interface pricing points.
-The MMU recommends that transactions sourcing in the Western Interconnection be priced at either the MISO interface pricing point or the SOUTH interface pricing point based on the electrical impact of flows between the DC tie line point of connection with the Eastern Interconnection and PJM.
+The MMU recommends that transactions sourcing in the Western

+Interconnection be priced at either the MISO interface pricing point or the SOUTH interface pricing point based on the electrical impact of flows between the DC tie line point of connection with the Eastern Interconnection and PJM.
 The MMU continues to recommend the termination of the Ontario interface pricing point.
 The Ontario interface pricing point is noncontiguous to the PJM footprint that creates opportunities for market participants to engage in sham scheduling activities.